 Keep you signed in [if required], even on different devices

-Help me understand how people are using my services, so I can make them better
+Help us understand how people are using our services, so we can make them better

 To deliver advertising to websites outside of the UK

-To find out if my emails have been read and if you find them useful
+To find out if our emails have been read and if you find them useful

 First Party Cookies